programming-contest/programming-contest.github.io/create-article-fr.md

 0) Clone this git repository and install the environment, see [README.md].
 Read and understand this [example].

-1) Write an article about a funny subject.
+1) Write an post about a funny subject.
 Create a file in  `_drafts` folder and format this name like that: `<articlename>.md`.

-2) To see your article, run jekyll server with `make draft` in the working directory.
+2) To see your post, run jekyll server with `make draft` in the working directory.
 Open your navigator at `http://127.0.0.1:4000/` and look at `posts tab`.

-3) One time your article is finished, rename it like that `YEAR-MONTH-DAY-<articlename>.md` and move it to `_posts` folder.
+3) One time your post is finished, rename it like that `YEAR-MONTH-DAY-<articlename>.md` and move it to `_posts` folder.
 Run jekyll server with `make run`.

-4) You can see your article at URL precised in its metadata.
+4) You can see your post at URL precised in its metadata.
 Now you can push your article.